Refers to a spectrum selective antispasmodic.

 - Urinary glucose.

-When Doltrix (lysine hydrochloride) 15% is combined with electrolytes, care should be taken when administering this solution to patients with congestive heart failure, kidney failure, edema, adrenal hyperactivity, acid-base imbalance, and those receiving diuretics or antihypertensive therapy.
+When Doltrix (lysine hydrochloride) 15% is combined with electrolytes, care should be taken when administering this solution to congestive heart failure, kidney failure, edema, adrenal hyperactivity, acid-base imbalance, and those receiving diuretics or antihypertensive therapy.

 The total volume infused should be closely monitored.
 Serum electrolytes should be monitored daily in these patients.